The Jaws of the Beast

 The Fires of Hell (•••••): Your character’s Beast spreads like a wildfire.
 Any time she lashes out, you may choose additional victims equal to her Blood Potency to feel the effects.
 They all must fight or flight against your successes rolled.
 Note that to use this with Striking, the catalyst action must be able to affect all desired victims.

-25 responses to “The Jaws of the Beast”
+25 thoughts on “The Jaws of the Beast”

 sounds quite intresting but one question (for clarification) though